 Online.
-You may open certain types of accounts, request a purchase of shares, and request an exchange through our website or our mobile application if your account is eligible and you are registered for online access.
+You may open certain types of accounts, request a purchase of shares, and request an exchange through our website.

 By telephone.
 You may call Vanguard to begin the account registration process or request that the account-opening forms be sent to you.
 You may also call Vanguard to request a purchase of shares in your account or to request an exchange.
 See Contacting Vanguard.